NonGMOTrash/teralite/README.md

                                               ....

 helo, thanks for downloading

 # info

 ## can i share this game with other people?
-please don't, i wanna keep this game sorta secret for now. if you violate this policy, i will do nothing except be very very sad. however when the game is out, please share this game with EVERYONE. just constantly
+please don't, i wanna keep this game sorta secret for now. if you violate this policy, i will do abesolutely nothing except be very very sad. however when the game is out, please share this game with EVERYONE. just constantly

-## can i use an old save from an old version?
+## can i use a save from an old version?
-- all polish updates (+0.1 updates) should never break older saves
+- all polish updates (+0.1 updates) should work fine with old saves
 - using an old save from a 1.X version is possible, but i recomend you just start over with a new save
-- it will probably be a similar deal once 3.0 comes out but who knows

-(in the future, i'll add an ingame warning for versions that aren't compatiable with eachother)
+- it will probably be a similar deal once 3.0 comes out but who knows (in the future, i'll add an ingame warning for versions that aren't compatiable with eachother)

 ## when i try to open the game it says the .pck is missing